EYO-07/QtRogueLike/README.md

 Double-click on start.pyw to play or in cmd type (python start.pyw).

-Still in development, but I will appreciate if someone help testing the game ;)
+Currently in development, but I will appreciate if someone help testing the game ;)

+## Features (They are just conceptually applied, will be improved over time)
+1. Infinite Procedurally Generated Overworld.
+2. No leveling system.
+3. Survival Elements (Hunger).
+4. Multi-level Dungeons.

 ![](poster.png)